 What Should You Look for When Shopping for Toilet Paper?

 First, consider the origin of the paper itself.
 Is it made from recyclable paper?
 Or maybe it’s made from sustainable materials like bamboo.
 These products are less likely to directly impact climate change by eliminating the need for deforestation.

 Certain brands are exceptionally transparent about their operations, so getting your toilet paper from a company that’s openly combating climate change, producing toilet paper through energy-efficient production, or is a Certified B Corporation is a much better option than supporting the big guys like Procter & Gamble.

-Some companies purchase wood from loggers who are apart of the Forestry Stewardship Council (FSC), which promotes conservation and biodiversity along with the consideration of indigenous communities.
+Some companies purchase wood from loggers who are a part of the Forestry Stewardship Council (FSC), which promotes conservation and biodiversity along with the consideration of indigenous communities.
 This is a program that is constantly enhancing, whereas the frequently marketed equivalent of the Sustainable Forestry Initiative is much weaker in its standards and actively promotes monocultural practices for tree growing.
 Be wary of certifications and when in doubt, choose FSC products.

 The other component for mindful toilet paper purchasing is considering the added ingredients.
-While you might think there aren’t any obvious added ingredients, toilet paper does have that chemical slurry and bleaching process which can sometimes affect the final product.
+While you might think there aren’t any obviously added ingredients, toilet paper does have that chemical slurry and bleaching process which can sometimes affect the final product.